AnvithLobo/pygitswitch/README.md

 - **Q:** Does this work on Linux / macOS ?
 <details>
   <summary>Answer</summary>
-No this script only support windows for now.
+No, this script only supports windows for now.
 Feel free to open a pull request if you have a patch for Linux / macOS
 </details>